 B&R Stores logo

-B&R Stores Inc. has entered into an agreement to acquire SpartanNash’s Family Fare store at 1815 Court St. in Beatrice, Nebraska.
+B&R Stores Inc. has entered into an agreement to acquire SpartanNash’s Family Fare store at 1815 Court St. in Beatrice, Nebraska, with the transaction expected to close April 30.

 Following the acquisition, the store will undergo renovations in the coming months and will be converted to a Russ’s Market.
-The company will retain the current leadership team, with Family Fare Store Director Josh Gilbert continuing in his role as store director under the Russ’s Market banner.
+The company will retain the current leadership team, with Josh Gilbert remaining in his role as store director.

-B&R Stores also intends to interview all current employees and aims to offer positions to bring them onboard as part of the transition.
-The company operates another Russ’s Market location in Beatrice and plans to continue operating both stores to serve the community.
+B&R Stores also intends to interview all current employees and aims to offer positions to bring them onboard.
+The company operates another Russ’s Market location in Beatrice and plans to continue operating both stores.

-Nick Kelso, EVP of store operations for B&R Stores Inc., said the acquisition builds on the company’s commitment to the Beatrice market.
+Nick Kelso, EVP of store operations for B&R Stores Inc., welcomed the acquisition.

-Additional details regarding the remodel and transition timeline will be shared in the coming months.
+Additional details regarding the remodel and transition timeline will be shared in the months ahead.

 About B&R Stores

 B&R Stores Inc. was founded in 1964 by Russ and Anita Raybould.
-The family-owned company has grown to include several supermarket banners including Russ’s Market, Super Saver, Apple Market, Allen’s, Cash Saver, C&R Markets, Mason’s and Joe’s Market located in Nebraska, Iowa and Missouri.
+The family-owned company has grown to include several supermarket banners – including Russ’s Market, Super Saver, Apple Market, Allen’s, Cash Saver, C&R Markets, Mason’s and Joe’s Market – in Nebraska, Iowa and Missouri.

 [RELATED: B&R Stores Names Griffin CEO; Raybould To Become Chief Strategy Officer]